-The Scheme was originally due to launch on 1 November 2020, however it has been postponed indefinitely due to the extension of the Job Retention Scheme, the Job Support Scheme will not now be used.
+The Job Support Scheme was due to commence on 1 November after the end of the Job Retention Scheme.
+However, due to the extension of the Job Retention Scheme, the Job Support Scheme will not now be used.

 Since 6 April 2014, employers have not been eligible to recover any SSP paid out.

 However, special rules have been implemented as part of the Government’s response to coronavirus.
 As part of emergency legislation introduced by the Government, the entitlement to statutory sick pay (SSP) was extended.

 Originally designed for only those who were unfit for work through sickness or injury, SSP is now payable to those who are self-isolating with coronavirus symptoms though are not necessarily unfit for work, those who are self-isolating because someone they live with has symptoms, and those who have been advised by their GP or NHS to ‘shield’ for a 12 week period because they are classed as at high risk of severe illness due to their medical status.

 In recognition of the significantly higher level of SSP payments that employers would, as a consequence, have to make, a new Coronavirus Statutory Sick Pay Rebate Scheme was announced which would allow certain businesses to claim back SSP paid in certain circumstances.

 Businesses eligible to use the Scheme are those which: